 Verrazzano uses Prometheus to scrape metrics from containerized Helidon application pods.
 Like logging, metrics scraping is also enabled during provisioning.
-Metrics can be viewed using the Grafana console.
+You can view metrics using the Grafana console.

-Verrazzano lets you to customize configuration information needed to enable metrics using MetricsTrait for an application component.
+Using the MetricsTrait custom resource, you can customize configuration information needed to enable metrics for an application component.

-Verrazzano lets you to configure traffic routing to a containerized Helidon application, using IngressTrait for an application component.
+Using the IngressTrait custom resource, you can configure traffic routing to a containerized Helidon application for an application component.

 Whenever you have a problem with your Verrazzano Helidon application, there are some basic techniques you can use to troubleshoot.
-Troubleshooting shows you some simple things to try when troubleshooting, as well as how to solve common problems you may encounter.
+Troubleshooting shows you some simple things to try, as well as how to solve common problems you may encounter.

 Was this page helpful?